-2. ECOREGIONS
+2. RANGELAND ECOREGIONS

 The first step in ecosystem classification is to divide the province into ecological regions or ecoregions.
 Ecoregions are broad zones that are determined mainly by climate.
-The composition and productivity of rangeland will be different in a moist climate compared to a dry climate, even if the soil material is the same.
-This means that the classification of range ecosites must be nested within the broader ecoregions.
+The composition and productivity of rangeland is different in a moist climate compared to a dry climate, even if the soil material is the same.
+This means that the classification of rangeland ecosites must be nested within the broader ecoregions.

 The original range site classification by Abouguendia (1990) used the Brown, Dark Brown, and Black Soil Zones as regions.
-In the driest of these, the Brown Soil Zone, a "Dry Brown" subzone was separated by the level of annual precipitation.
+In the driest of these, a "Dry Brown" subzone was separated by the level of annual precipitation.
 After Abouguendia's guide was published, Padbury and Acton (1994) developed a standard ecoregion classification for the province, integrated with Canada's national ecological land classification (ESWG 1996).
-Within the grassland part of Saskatchewan (the Prairie Ecozone), there are four ecoregions, which are close related to the soil zones:
+Within the grassland part of Saskatchewan (the Prairie Ecozone), there are four ecoregions, which are closely related to the soil zones:

-- Aspen Parkland similar to the Black Soil Zone - Moist Mixed Grassland similar to the Dark Brown Soil Zone - Mixed Grassland similar to the Brown Soil Zone • - Cypress Upland - local area with strong elevation changes, rising from Brown to Dark Brown to Black soils
+- Aspen Parkland similar to the Black Soil Zone - Moist Mixed Grassland similar to the Dark Brown Soil Zone - Mixed Grassland similar to the Brown Soil Zone - Cypress Upland local area with strong elevation changes, rising from Brown to Dark Brown to Black soils precipitation, but is also affected by losses to evaporation.

-Both soil zones and ecoregions reflect the patterns of climate across the province, from warmer and drier in the Mixed Grassland (Brown Soil Zone) to cooler and moister in the Aspen Parkland (Black Soil Zone).
-In the Cypress Upland, precipitation increases and temperature decreases with rising elevation.
-The moisture available for plant growth depends partly on inputs from precipitation, but is also affected by the losses to evaporation.
 Therefore Hogg's (1994) climatic moisture index, which is defined as annual precipitation minus annual potential evapotranspiration, was used.
 Positive numbers indicate an excess of precipitation over evaporation, as occurs in moist forest climates.
 Negative numbers indicate drier grassland climates, in which there is less moisture from precipitation than could potentially be evaporated.
 Moisture index values range from 0 to -175 mm in the Aspen Parkland, -175 to -250 mm in the Moist Mixed Grassland, and below -250 mm in the Mixed Grassland (Figure 1).
 The Cypress Upland shows a rise in moisture index with elevation.